 Penalty: $200.

-(11) An authorised officer may without warrant stop, seize and detain any vehicle which he has reason to believe contravenes, or was used or driven in contravention of the provisions of this Act if —
+(11) An authorised person may without warrant stop, seize and detain any vehicle which he has reason to believe contravenes, or was used or driven in contravention of the provisions of this Act if —

 (a) the vehicle appears to him to be neither licensed under the Road Traffic (Vehicles) Act 2012, nor registered under this Act; and

-(b) the identity of a responsible person for, or a driver of, the vehicle can not be established to the satisfaction of that officer,
+(b) the identity of a responsible person for, or a driver of, the vehicle can not be established to the satisfaction of that authorised person,

 and may cause the vehicle to be conveyed to a place of safe custody until such time as it may be dealt with according to law.